geoshit888/GEOL0069-Landslide-Detection/README.md

 The unsupervised approach provides a rapid and scalable method for preliminary landslide detection using freely available satellite imagery.
 However, further validation using official landslide inventories or high-resolution imagery would be required for operational hazard assessment.

 ## References
-- Lin, G.-W., Chen, H., Hovius, N., Horng, M.-J., Dadson, S., Meunier, P., & Lines, M. (2008).
-Effects of earthquake and cyclone sequencing on landsliding and fluvial sediment transfer in a mountain catchment.
-Earth Surface Processes and Landforms, 33(9), 1354-1373. https://doi.org/10.1002/esp.1716
 - Kuo, C.-W., Brierley, G. (2013).
 The influence of landscape configuration upon patterns of sediment storage in a highly connected river system.
 Geomorphology, 180-181, 255–266.
 10.1016/j.geomorph.2012.10.015.
+- Lin, G.-W., Chen, H., Hovius, N., Horng, M.-J., Dadson, S., Meunier, P., & Lines, M. (2008).
+Effects of earthquake and cyclone sequencing on landsliding and fluvial sediment transfer in a mountain catchment.
+Earth Surface Processes and Landforms, 33(9), 1354-1373. https://doi.org/10.1002/esp.1716
+- MacQueen, J. (1967).
+Some methods for classification and analysis of multivariate observations.
+In L. M. Le Cam & J. Neyman (Eds.), Proceedings of the Fifth Berkeley Symposium on Mathematical Statistics and Probability (Vol. 1, pp. 281–297).
+University of California Press.